 Any assessment of whether your business could meet the provisions of the new regulations must be based on your particular facts and circumstances.

 WHEN DOES A CHARITABLE DONATION QUALIFY AS A BUSINESS EXPENSE?

 If the payment is a reasonable, ordinary and necessary expenditure incurred in carrying ont eh trade or business, and the entity "reasonably believes the program will generate a significant degree of name recognition and goodwill in the communities where it operates and thereby increases its revenue," then the donation may qualify as a business expense.

-For more information, download our NEW 2020 Guide, and consult your tax professional.
+For more information, download our 2022 GUIDE and consult your tax professional.